Frequently asked questions

-In September 2018, a group of European research funding bodies known as cOAlition S (which includes NWO and ZonMw) launched Plan S, an initiative which aims to achieve 100% open access publishing by 2021.
-According to Plan S, scholarly publications that result from research funded by grants from cOAlition S member organizations must be published via compliant open access journals or platforms, or made immediately available through open access repositories.
+In September 2018, a group of European research funding bodies known as cOAlition S (which includes NWO and ZonMw) launched Plan S. According to Plan S, scholarly publications that result from research funded by grants from cOAlition S member organizations must be published via compliant open access journals or platforms, or made immediately available through open access repositories.

 Copyright and licences

-When you submit an article to a traditional journal, you typically assign the copyright to the publisher by signing the copyright transfer agreement.
-When you publish in open access journals you retain the copyright.
-Open access articles are published under public copyright licences (such as Creative Commons licences), which means that you retain the copyright and indicate (by way of licence) what others are allowed to do with the article.
+When you submit an article to a traditional journal, you may have to transfer your copyright by signing a ‘copyright transfer agreement’.
+When you publish in open access journals, you retain the copyright.
+Open access articles are published under public copyright licenses (such as Creative Commons licenses).
+This means that you retain the copyright and indicate (by way of license) what others may do with the article.

 Creative Commons licenses are public copyright licenses.
 By assigning a Creative Commons license to your publication, you retain all of your rights, but give others permission to disseminate the work, share it with others and – with some licenses – to edit the work.
 With a choice of six standard licenses available free of charge), you can determine the extent to which your work may be further distributed and on what terms and conditions.